python/devguide/developer-workflow/c-api.rst

   - ``return 0``: lookup succeeded; no item was found
   - ``return 1``: lookup succeeded; item was found

-- APIs with output parameters should ensure that each output parameter has a valid value, no matter the return value of the API.
+- APIs with output parameters should ensure that each output parameter is initialised for all code paths.
   Example:

   .. code-block:: c